HTBox/allReady/README.md

 You will need the following to be able to run the allReady solution locally:

-+ Visual Studio 2015, including the tools for Apache Cordova, and optionally the emulator for Android apps. [link to download at release event site](http://aka.ms/vs2015event).
++ Visual Studio 2015, including the tools for Apache Cordova, and optionally the emulator for Android apps.
+All of the needed tools are supported by all versions of Visual Studio 2015 including the free Community Edition  [Download Visual Studio 2015](https://www.visualstudio.com/downloads/download-visual-studio-vs)

 You will need the following to be able to run the allReady solution in Azure:
 + An active Microsoft Azure account to deploy the web app.
 You can sign-up for a free trial of Azure [here](https://azure.microsoft.com/en-us/pricing/free-trial/).